Paris–Le Bourget Airport: History

 The Paris Air Show was first held at Le Bourget in 1953, having previously been held at the Grand Palais prior to World War II, and at Orly after the war.

-The first jet-powered transcontinental flight, which was a Boeing 707 operated by Pan Am, occurred from Idlewild Airport, New York, to Le Bourget, on October 26, 1958, with a fuel stop in Gander, Newfoundland.

 On 16 June 1961, the Soviet ballet dancer Rudolf Nureyev defected at Le Bourget Airport.

 In 1977, Le Bourget was closed to international airline traffic and in 1980 to regional airline traffic, but continues serving both domestic and international business aviation.
-Since 1975, Le Bourget Airport has hosted the Musée de l’air et de l’espace, France's main state-owned aviation museum.
+Since 1975, Le Bourget Airport has hosted the Musée de l'air et de l'espace, France's main state-owned aviation museum.
 Following the discontinuation of regular commercial traffic in 1977, space available to house museum collections and displays has progressively increased.

 The airport hosts a statue commemorating Frenchwoman Raymonde de Laroche who was the first woman to earn a pilot's licence.
 There is also a monument honouring Lindbergh, as well as Nungesser and Coli, pilots of The White Bird.

 On 14 April 2016, the Groupe ADP rolled out the Connect 2020 corporate strategy and the commercial brand Paris Aéroport was applied to all Parisian airports, including Le Bourget airport.

-Le Bourget has been called "The Teterboro of Europe" because of role it plays in accepting all the business aviation flying into Paris, and the support base.
+Le Bourget has been called "The Teterboro of Europe" because of the role it plays in accepting all business aviation flights into Paris, and the associated support base.

 Facilities

 The Bureau d'Enquêtes et d'Analyses pour la Sécurité de l'Aviation Civile (BEA) is headquartered in Building 153 on the grounds of Le Bourget Airport and in Le Bourget.
-Le Bourget Airport hosts the Musée de l’air et de l’espace, which is also located in the commune of Le Bourget.
+Le Bourget Airport hosts the Musée de l'air et de l'espace, which is also located in the commune of Le Bourget.